MDP in Public Choice

 After completing the Master’s Degree Programme in Public Choice a student is expected to be able to:

-- be able to identify, evaluate, analyze and contribute to the international academic literature
+- identify, evaluate, analyze and contribute to the international academic literature

-- be able to learn and use quantitative methods from political science, economics and sociology and apply them to social science issues
+- learn and use quantitative methods from political science, economics and sociology and apply them to social science issues

-- be able to address issues that involve strategic behavior ranging from institution design, policy design and implementation and decision making by using quantitative tools
+- to address issues that involve strategic behavior ranging from institution design, policy design and implementation and decision making by using quantitative tools

 - understand social sciences from a comparative (North America and Europe) and multidisciplinary perspective

-The program aims to prepare the students for postgraduate studies, independent research work as well as to develop internationally competitive qualifications for European and international institutions and organizations and for professional activity at various tasks in the society, ranging from policy positions to business positions.
+The program aims to prepare the students for postgraduate studies, independent research work as well as for professional activity at various tasks in the society, ranging from policy positions to business positions.
 Potential positions include but are not limited to work as a consultant, researcher, in governmental positions or in NGOs, work in policy analysis and design.
 The program also provides an essential background in policy and other social science issues for people wishing to work as translators for governmental institutions.

 Doctoral study opportunities